“My Friend Became a Liberal and Now Refuses to Talk to Me”

 Also, since you presumably live in the same area as Sarah, I’m not sure why not being about to go to her house for a month was a big deal.
 I assume she can go to your house, you two can go out other places, and the other 11 months of the year, her home is open.

+9. Love hearing from Trump supporters whose synagogues aren’t getting surrounded by nazi parades, whose families aren’t getting deported, who aren’t worried about skyrocketing healthcare coverage.
 If nothing bad is happening to you and you don’t care about the people to whom it’s happening because they don’t look or sound like you, it’s easy to not get worked up about these things.

 10. So since my wife had our baby, I feel bad for all of my friends I have visited in the hospital when they had their children.
 I had no idea how hard it was.
 It’s a special moment, that is physically the most draining thing you can do, and 17 times harder for the mother, so having more people than you want there is just not fun at all.
 And that goes for the next couple of weeks at home!
 Even my family, after having them there for pretty much the first 72 hours, I felt I didn’t learn as much as I should have, and kicked them out, and said if we need you we will call, and they totally understood.
 My friends with kids did the same thing, the texted me and said let me know when you guys want visitors, we know how hard it is right away!
-So LW1: unless she is asking for you to be there, don’t just show up and shove your way in.
+So LW: unless she is asking for you to be there, don’t just show up and shove your way in.
 Molly is family she should see this kid before you.

 Things to do: If you know her well enough, drop some food off leading up to the birth that they can just reheat.
 Text, and offer your services to help keep the house clean, or do laundry things like that.
 But this is if you don’t think she has people already doing that.